Latand/Passcypher_bot/README.md

  3. Rename "secret.example.py" to "secret.py"
  4. Use sql.config to create a table in your database

+# How to use (POLLING)

+1. Clone the repository
+2. Change the config:
+-  1. Add bot token
+-  2. Mysql database: user, password, db name
+ 3. Rename "secret.example.py" to "secret.py"
+ 4. Use sql.config to create a table in your database
+ 5. Run file main_bot.py

 # TODO
 1. Add Ukrainian language